ImtiazKhaled/lockout-tracker/README.md

 then doing it by hand.

 # Stack
--Backend: Google Firebase
+- Backend: Google Firebase
--Frontend: React + Javascript
+- Frontend: React + Javascript
--Database: Google Firebase Realtime Database
+- Database: Google Firebase Realtime Database

 # Try it for yourself
 Create a 'config.js' file in the src directory, and then add the following code: